-Companies that must comply with the EU GDPR face increased compliance obligations and risk, including more robust regulatory enforcement of data protection requirements, potential significant fines for non-compliance of up to the greater of €20 million or 4% of consolidated annual global turnover and restrictions or prohibitions on data processing.
+Companies that must comply with the EU GDPR face increased compliance obligations and risk, including more robust regulatory enforcement of data protection requirements, potential significant fines for non-compliance of up to the greater of ε 20 million or 4% of consolidated annual global turnover and restrictions or prohibitions on data processing.
 The EU GDPR also confers a private right of action on data subjects and consumer associations to lodge complaints with supervisory authorities, seek judicial remedies and obtain compensation for damages resulting from violations of the EU GDPR.

 Further, following the UK's exit from the EU, known as Brexit, the EU GDPR's obligations continue to apply to the UK in substantially unvaried form under the so called "UK GDPR" by virtue of section 3 of the European Union (Withdrawal) Act 2018.
 The UK GDPR exists alongside the UK Data Protection Act 2018 which implements certain derogations in the UK GDPR into English law.
 Under the UK GDPR, companies established in the United Kingdom and companies not established in the UK but who process personal information in relation to the offering of goods or services to individuals in the UK, or to the monitoring of their behavior will be subject to the UK GDPR - the requirements of which are (at this time) largely aligned with those under the EU GDPR and as such, may lead to similar compliance and operational costs with potential fines of up to the greater of £17.5 million or 4% of consolidated annual global turnover.
 As a result, we are potentially exposed to two parallel data protection regimes, each of which authorizes fines and the potential for divergent enforcement actions.
 It should also be noted that the UK Information Commissioner's Office (ICO) has published its own form of EU SCCs known as the UK International Data Transfer Agreement together with an International Data Transfer Addendum to the new EU SCCs.
 The ICO has also published its version of the transfer impact assessment and revised guidance on international transfers, although entities may choose to adopt either the EU or UK style transfer impact assessment.
-In terms of international data transfers between the UK and the U.S., it is understood that the UK and the U.S. are negotiating an adequacy agreement.
+In terms of international data transfers between the UK and the U.S. on September 21, 2023, regulations were laid in the UK Parliament to give effect to the UK Extension to the DPF - otherwise known as the "UK-U.S. Data Bridge."
+The regulations took effect on October 12, 2023.
+The UK-U.S. Data Bridge - which is the UK's equivalent to the Adequacy Decision - will enable companies in the UK to lawfully transfer personal information to participating organizations in the U.S. without the need to implement additional safeguards.

 Other countries outside of Europe and the UK continue to enact or are considering enacting similar cross-border data transfer restrictions and laws requiring local data residency, which could increase the cost and complexity of delivering our services and operating our business.
-For example, Brazil recently enacted the General Data Protection Law (Lei Geral de Proteção de Dados

-Pessoais or LGPD) (Law No. 13,709/2018), which broadly regulates the processing of personal information and imposes compliance obligations and penalties comparable to those of the EU GDPR and the UK GDPR.
+For example, Brazil recently enacted the General Data Protection Law (Lei Geral de Proteção de Dados Pessoais or LGPD) (Law No. 13,709/2018), which broadly regulates the processing of personal information and imposes compliance obligations and penalties comparable to those of the EU GDPR and the UK GDPR.